slamas559/IAM-CRUD/README.md

 - POST /appointments, GET /appointments?userId=...

 ## LOGIN AS AN ADMIN
-### use this credentials to login as an admin in order to create and delete user
+### use this credentials to login as an admin in order to create and delete user and the same password to login as a normal user:
-- {
+{
--  "email":"salam@example.com",
+"email":"salam@example.com",
--  "password":"master2025"
+"password":"master2025"
--}
+}
 ---

 ### Migrations